 Store cookies, decorated or undecorated, at room temperature in an airtight container for up to a week.

 Freeze unbaked dough in a freezer-safe container for up to three months.
+Be sure to wrap in plastic wrap or wax paper or parchment before placing in freezer-safe container.

 Want to Save This Recipe?